peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 -   **Standardized Console Banners**: All audit results, whether for success, failure, or a required update, are now presented in a consistent, easy-to-read, 4-line colored banner, providing clear and unambiguous status reports.
 -   **Streamlined ANOVA Workflow**: The final statistical analysis is a simple two-step process. `compile_study_results.py` prepares a master dataset, which `study_analyzer.py` then automatically analyzes to generate tables and publication-quality plots using user-friendly display names defined in `config.ini`.

-## Visual Architecture
+### Visual Architecture of the Main Pipeline

-The project's architecture can be understood through four different views: the code architecture, the workflows, the data flow, and the experimental logic.
+The main pipeline's architecture can be understood through four different views: the code architecture, the workflows, the data flow, and the experimental logic.

-### Code Architecture Diagram
+#### Code Architecture Diagram
-The codebase can be divided into the following components:
+The codebase for the main pipeline can be divided into the following components:

 1.  **Main User Entry Points**: The PowerShell scripts that users directly execute to initiate various workflows (e.g., `run_experiment.ps1`, `analyze_study.ps1`).